Pelecyphora vivipara

 Pelecyphora vivipara is a species of cactus known by several common names, including spinystar, viviparous foxtail cactus, pincushion cactus and ball cactus.
 It is native to North America, where certain varieties can be found from Mexico to Canada.
 Most of these varieties are limited to the Mojave and Sonoran Deserts.
-The species epithet "vivipara" was likely a reference to the plants tendency to produce offsets, or "pups", but there is no evidence that it is truly viviparous.
+The species epithet "vivipara" was likely a reference to the plants tendency to produce offsets, or "pups", which is known as vivipary.

 Description

 Pelecyphora vivipara rarely grows individually and usually forms groups.
 This is a small round cactus growing to a maximum height of about 15 cm, often remaining smaller and oblong or spherical.
 It is densely covered in a mat of star-shaped arrays of straight white spines 1 to 2.5 cm long.
 It flowers in yellow, pink, red, or purple blooms 2–5 cm across.
 Their conspicuous warts are up to 12 mm long.
 The often hair-like spines are translucent and shiny.
 The three to seven uniformly orange or brown colored central spines are spreading and strong.
 The approximately 16 radiating marginal spines are white.

 The flowers are bright pink to purple.
 They are up to 6 centimeters long and reach a diameter of 5 centimeters.
 The green, ellipsoid fruits are up to 2.5 centimeters long and 1.5 centimeters in diameter.
 They are often covered with scales at their tip.